 Medicines should only be administered at school when it would be detrimental to a child's health or school attendance if not to do so.
-At school we are only allowed to administer prescribed medication and written consent will need to be obtained from parents to do so.
+At school we will administer prescribed medication with written consent from parents.
 Prescribed medication must be provided in its original packaging which clearly outlines the instructions for administration, dosage, storage and name of the child.
+Where possible parents should only send in to school the number of doses required during the school day, for the duration of the medication, so it may remain on the premises.

 It should be made clear to children where their medicine will be stored and the procedure of administration.
-Parents / Carers must complete a Medication consent eform for all prescribed medication.
+Parents / Carers must complete a Medication consent eform : https://forms.gle/HLLKMnmWHV3ZP44XA for all prescribed medication.
 All administration of medicine will be recorded.
+Children will not be allowed to take medication home without an accompanying adult.
+A responsible adult must collect the medication from the office at the end of each day.